uiuc-focal-lab/ORL/README.md

 # Optimal Reward Labeling

-This repository is based heavily on the [CORL library](https://github.com/tinkoff-ai/CORL).
+This repository is based on the [CORL library](https://github.com/tinkoff-ai/CORL).

 ## Installation